dotnet/BenchmarkDotNet/README.md

 }
 ```

+BenchmarkDotNet automatically
-Once you execute these benchmarks (BenchmarkDotNet will automatically runs them on all the runtimes and aggregates the measurements),
+  runs the benchmarks on all the runtimes,
+  aggregates the measurements,
-  you will get a summary table that contains the results in a compact and understandable form:
+  and prints a summary table with the most important information:

 ```md
 BenchmarkDotNet=v0.12.0, OS=Windows 10.0.17763.805 (1809/October2018Update/Redstone5)